 By: Celestine Chua

 It’s an easy trap in life to put all of our focus on what we struggle with.
-We worry that we aren’t doing well enough at our new jobs, aren’t being good enough parents or partners, or we incessantly think of all the things we should change about ourselves so we are stronger and more confident.
+We worry that we aren’t doing well enough at our new jobs, and aren’t being good enough parents or partners.
+Or we incessantly think of all the things we should change about ourselves so we are stronger and more confident.

-But what psychology is increasingly seeing as a more beneficial focus than looking at ways you can’t manage is to look at the ways you actually can and do manage, in other words, your resilience.
+But psychology is increasingly seeing a more beneficial focus is to look at the ways you actually CAN and DO manage, in other words, your resilience.

 What is resilience?